gurusader/data-structures-practice/README.md

 ### Notes
 - This project is only tested on Windows.
 - The Codes in this project follow C99 syntax.
 - *.sln, *.vcxproj, *.vcxproj.filters files are Visual Studio config files.
-Ignore these files, if you don't use Visual Studio.